GET A DEMO

 YouTube is one on the best AVOD platforms embodying the advertising-based revenue strategy, with advertising revenue increasing by 13% year over year, according to Alphabet, Google’s parent company.

-Some best practices of ad-based monetization strategy is targeted advertising, strategic ad placement, and prioritizing quality over quantity.
+Some best practices of ad-based video monetization model is targeted advertising, strategic ad placement, and prioritizing quality over quantity.

 2. SVOD: Subscription Video On Demand